What is a Cracked Tooth?

 What happens during treatment of a Cracked Tooth?

-Depending on the cause of the cracked tooth, treatment will be planned to your specific needs.
-For teeth that have cracked due to trauma, bruxism and large fillings, a dental crown can be placed over the existing tooth to protect it and retain overall function.
+Depending on the cause of the cracked tooth, treatment will be planned to fit with your specific needs.
+For teeth that have cracked due to trauma, bruxism, and large fillings, a dental crown can be placed over the existing tooth to protect it and retain overall function.
 For teeth that have cracked below the gum line, a full extraction may be necessary.
 There isn’t much that can be done for craze line cracks other than placing veneers or dental bonding.
 An exam and consultation can help in determining the severity of the crack and what can be done for it.

 If you think you may have a cracked tooth and are in need of treatment, call our office today and we’ll work to get you in for an appointment.